narajaon/onestatus/README.md

 - s:getDefaultColor (it will make your statusline's background match with your vim's theme)

 ## For even more customization
-OneStatus also provides a helper to send more straightforward functions to tmux
+OneStatus also provides a helper to send more straightforward commands to tmux

 ```vim
   call onestatus#build([